finnix/finnix-live-build/README.md

 ### Tier 2

 * arm64
+* i386

-While ISOs are not officially released, it is still considered an important architecture.
+While ISOs are not officially released, these are still considered important architectures.
 Built images are tested often.
 Build failures are a blocker and fixed soon.

 ### Tier 3